DarkHyper1/Electro-Cogs/peopleelectroneedtopay.md

-# People That Need to be Payed by Electro
+# People That Need to be Paid by Electro
 this is a list of peopl that Electro was annoying to, and therefore need to be compensated.

 JennJenn